ya55en/depdag/README.rst

  from depdag import DepDag

- # Create the DAG structure and get a reference to the vertices collection:
+ # Create the DAG structure:
  dag = DepDag()

  # Connect vertices with directed dependency relationships (i.e. the edges):